What is Pain?

 Older children will say they hurt, but sometimes they cannot describe their pain clearly.
 Younger children may cry or hold very still and try not to move.
 They may have a poor appetite, or be irritable or cranky.
 They may not be able to sleep well, or they may want to sleep a lot.

 Children in pain usually do not do the things they would be doing if they were not in pain.
 They may choose not to play, read, talk with you or watch TV.

 Treating pain is more than just making a nasty sensation feel better.
 Pain can affect your child's ability to breathe well, move around or even eat normally.
 Pain can affect activity, sleep and energy levels as well as alter moods and make it hard for you to talk with your child.
 Pain management can help get your child home sooner by speeding up the healing process.

 Pain is treated in many ways.
 The treatments chosen for your child will depend on your child's circumstances, cause of pain, and medical and psychological condition.
-(See also Medical Pain, Inpatient Surgical Pain, Outpatient Surgical Pain and Cancer Pain.)
+(See also Medical Pain, Pain after Surgery and Cancer Pain.)